-7. After you have been on the Introductory Diet for 2-5 days to clear your system, Elaine Gottschall recommends trying to add cooked fruit, speckled banana, and additional cooked vegetables to your diet.
-Foods she recommends staying away from until diarrhea has substantially subsided are vegetables in the cabbage family (such as broccoli, cabbage, and cauliflower), and dried legumes can only be cautiously added after being on the diet for about three months.
+7. After you have been on the Introductory Diet for 2-5 days to clear your system, Elaine Gottschall recommends adding cooked fruit, speckled banana, and additional cooked vegetables to your diet.
+Foods she recommends staying away from until diarrhea has substantially subsided are vegetables in the cabbage family.
 See more information in "Breaking the Vicious Cycle."

-8. Once you are feeling significantly better, you can begin to try any of the other legal foods that look good.
+8. Once you've finished the Intro Diet and are feeling better, you can begin to try any of the other legal foods that look good.
 You probably need to take in plenty of calories, so go ahead and try things, keeping in mind that some foods may irritate your system at first, so you may need to stop a given food and try it again later.
-In addition to the many downloadable recipes we've put on the website for you, we also have a wonderful selection of legal recipes in each of our magazines, booklets and our new cookbook, "Favorite Chicken Recipes".
+See our downloadable recipes and a wonderful selection of legal recipes in each of our magazines, cookbooks and our paperback cookbook, "The Flavor First Cookbook."